 Carol J. Patrie and Robert E. Johnson have spent years researching and creating a one-of-a-kind, research-based instructional package that guides you to success in reading fingerspelled words.
 There are three components to the package.
 Use them in this order:

-TEXTBOOK - explains the form and function for the types of fingerspelling:
+1. The Textbook explains how to use the program, discusses anxiety associated with reading fingerspelling.
+It also explains the form and function for the types of fingerspelling:

-*Attention ASL Teachers!
-Take a moment and read our FAQs regarding how to use RSVP with your ASL classes.
-For ALL teachers, please download the free sample syllabus directly below the main image for help using RSVP in a one semester course.
+Interpreting teachers and ASL teachers, feel free to download the free sample syllabus directly below the main image on this page for help using RSVP in a one-semester course.

 About the authors:

-Robert E. Johnson, Ph.D. is Professor of Linguistics at Gallaudet University, Washington, D.C., where he has been teaching and learning since 1982 in the Department of Linguistics, where he has served as Department Chair for eleven years.
+Robert E. Johnson, Ph.D. is Professor of Linguistics at Gallaudet University (retired), Washington, D.C., where he has been teaching and learning since 1982 in the Department of Linguistics, where he has served as Department Chair for eleven years.
 He is co-author of the widely read monograph, "Unlocking the Curriculum: Principles for Achieving Access in Deaf Education."